noraracht/CONSULT/README.md

 To construct standard reference database, you can use the following command:
 ```
  ./main_map -i $INPUT_FASTA_FILE -o $DBNAME
 ```

-  To construct reference database
+Replace "$DBNAME" above with your preferred database name.

 To query sequence reads against reference database we ran./mainsearch -i DBFOLDERNAME -c 0 -t 24 -q QUERYFOLDERNAMEwhere arguments are:-i - name of the reference database-c - the highest number ofk-mers that is required to still keep sequencingread unclassified.
 For instance, if at least onek-mer match is enough toclassify a read, "c" should be set to 0.
 If at least twok-mer matches arerequired to call entire read a match, "c" should be set to 1.-t - number of threads-q - name of the folder where queries are locate